zammad/zammad-admin-documentation/manage/tags.rst

 **2. by a search-query**

-Enter e. g.: ``tag:banana`` in the search mask and you will receive all tickets that have been tagged accordingly.
+Enter e. g.: ``tags:banana`` in the search mask and you will receive all tickets that have been tagged accordingly.
 For a collected listing, click on "Show Search Details" under the search box:

 .. image:: /images/manage/tag_banana.jpg